Geetha63/MS-Teams-Scripts/Add App to Teams and Tenant/README.md

 # Procedure to run the script

-   To excute `APP Installation` download/copy and paste the script into powershell
+   To excute `Add App to Teams and Tenant` download/copy and paste the script into powershell

-   Provide the input parameters OwnerPrincipalName, AppName, client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+   Provide the input parameters OwnerPrincipalName, AppName, Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script

    Please provide the global administrator credentials or Teams administrator credentials to `Connect-microsoftteams`